CHuanSite/PJD/README.md

 install_github("CHuanSite/PJD")
 ```

-This package implements two categories of algorithms to decompose multiple datasets, concatenate and joint.
-For each category, there are three available algorithms: Principal Component Analysis (PCA), Independent Component Analysis (ICA) and Nonnegative Matrix Factorization (NMF).
+This package implements four categories of algorithms to decompose multiple datasets, (1) Separately, (2) Concatenately, (3) Jointly, (4) Statistically.

+For the first three categories, there are three available algorithms: Principal Component Analysis (PCA), Independent Component Analysis (ICA) and Nonnegative Matrix Factorization (NMF).
 For each method, the algorithm takes three arguments, `dataset`, `group` and `comp_num`, specifying which datasets to be used, what is the structure among the datasets and what's the dimension for each component.

-In addition to these two categories, two more algorithms is proposed, which are sequential algorithm, `linkedPCA` and `seqPCA`.
+For the last category, there is one algorithm, called two-staged linked component analysis, which is a PCA based statistical model.

 ## Example usage: